Helen Merrill: Abroad

 After recording sporadically through the late 1950s and 1960s, Merrill spent much of her time touring Europe, where she enjoyed more commercial success than she had in the United States.
-She settled for a time in Italy, recording an album there and doing concerts with jazz musicians Piero Umiliani, Chet Baker, Romano Mussolini, and Stan Getz.
+She settled for a time in Italy, recording an album there and doing concerts with jazz musicians Piero Umiliani, best known to American baby boomers for his song Mah Nà Mah Nà, Chet Baker, Romano Mussolini, and Stan Getz.
 In 1960, arranger and film composer Ennio Morricone worked with Merrill on an EP, Helen Merrill Sings Italian Songs, on the RCA Italiana label.

 Parole e Musica: Words and Music was recorded in Italy with Umiliani's orchestra in the early 1960s while Merrill was living there.
-The LP features the unusual additions preceding each song, of spoken translations of eloquent Italian word lyrics, complementing the ballads and torch songs.
+Merrill sings in English, but each song is preceded by an Italian translation of its lyrics, spoken by Fernando Caiati.

-She returned to the U.S. in the 1960s, but moved to Japan in 1966, staying after touring there and marrying Donald J. Brydon (Tokyo-based Asia Bureau Chief of United Press International) in April 1967.
+She returned to the U.S. in the 1960s but moved to Japan in 1966, staying after touring there and marrying Donald J. Brydon, Tokyo-based Asia Bureau Chief of United Press International, in April 1967.
 She developed a following in Japan that remains strong decades later.
 In addition to recording while in Japan, Merrill became involved in other aspects of the music industry, producing albums for Trio Records and co-hosting a show on FEN (Armed Forces Radio and Television Service) with Bud Widom in Tokyo.

 Later career

 Merrill returned to the U.S. in 1972.
 She recorded a bossa nova album, a Christmas album, and a Rodgers and Hammerstein album.
-In 1987, she and Gil Evans recorded fresh arrangements of Dream of You released under the title Collaboration, becoming the best received of Merrill's 1980s albums.
+In 1987, she and Gil Evans recorded fresh arrangements of Dream of You, which they released under the title Collaboration.
+It was the best received of Merrill's 1980s albums.

 In 1987, she co-produced Billy Eckstine Sings with Benny Carter.
 In 1995, she recorded Brownie: Homage to Clifford Brown.
-Jelena Ana Milcetic a.k.a.
-Helen Merrill (2000) draws from her Croatian heritage as well as her American upbringing.
+In 2000, she released Jelena Ana Milcetic a.k.a.
+Helen Merrill, which drew on her Croatian heritage as well as her American upbringing.
 The album combines jazz, pop, and blues songs with traditional Croatian songs sung in Croatian.
 She released the album Lilac Wine in 2003.

+In his Biographical Guide to the Great Jazz and Pop Singers, jazz critic Will Friedwald writes that Merrill "improved with age," and that her "albums of the nineties and aughts represent a dramatic improvement over her vintage work."

 Personal life

-Merrill has been married three times, first to musician Aaron Sachs (1948–1956), second to UPI vice president Donald J. Brydon (1967–1992), and third to arranger-conductor Torrie Zito until his death in 2009.
+Merrill has been married three times, first to musician Aaron Sachs (1948–1956), then to UPI vice president Donald J. Brydon (1967–1992), and finally to arranger-conductor Torrie Zito, a marriage that lasted until his death in 2009.

-She is the mother of one child, her son who was born in New York in 1951 (she is grandmother to his three children) from her first marriage to Allan Preston Sachs, later known professionally as Alan Merrill, who was a successful singer and songwriter who wrote and recorded the original (1975) version of the rock classic "I Love Rock N Roll" as lead vocalist of the British band Arrows, he died in 2020.
+She is the mother of one child, Allan Preston Sachs, born in New York in 1951 from her first marriage to Aaron Sachs.
+He was later known professionally as Alan Merrill, and was a successful singer and songwriter who wrote and recorded the original (1975) version of the rock classic "I Love Rock N Roll" as lead vocalist of the British band Arrows.
+He died in 2020.